farawayCC/farawayCC/README.md

 - 👋 Hi, I’m @farawayCC.
 Alexey Klygin from Darmstadt, Germany
-- 👀 I’m interested in game dev and productivity techniques
+- 👨‍💻 Working as a Fullstack dev in Maxedv Beratung GMBH, Hamburg
-- 👨‍💻 Working as a Fullstack dev in Maxedv, Hamburg
+- 🌱 I’m currently learning Digital Marketing and broadening my knowledge of Fullstack TS apps
-- 🌱 I’m currently learning ThreeJS and Digital Marketing.
-Broadening knowledge at Fullstack TS apps
+- 👀 I’m interested in productivity techniques
-- 📫 You can reach me on Discord: -aso#1808, Telegram: @FaraSomet
+- 📫 You can reach me on Discord: aso1808, Telegram: @FaraSomet

 <!---
 farawayCC/farawayCC is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.